AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 #### Unhealthy end points

-Reward Gateway employs a circuit breaker to ensure end points are identified and are prevented from being used when too many errors occur.
+Company employs a circuit breaker to ensure end points are identified and are prevented from being used when too many errors occur.
 E.g: placing products out of stock when too many errors occur or the supplier is not selectable in case of a large number of errors.

 Currently there are two levels at which the circuit breaker will deploy:
 -	**Product**: If there are more than 30 errors in 10 minutes period